Table of Contents

 4th Root Examples

-We use the list of properties above to show you some examples in the order of appearance:4th Root in Excel
+We use the list of properties above to show you some examples in the order of appearance:

 =POWER(radicand,1/4)